Berit Carow

-Berit Carow (born 12 January 1981 in West Berlin, West Germany daughter of Klaus Carow) is a German rower.
+Berit Carow (born 12 January 1981 in West Berlin, Germany daughter of Klaus Carow) is a German rower.
 In 2006, she won second place the World Rowing Championships at the Dorney Lake, Eton, UK, and in 2007 the World Rowing Championships in Munich, Germany.
 She represented her native country at the 2008 Summer Olympics in Beijing, China.

 Club

 In 2008, Carow rowed for RG Hansa Hamburg in her hometown, Hamburg.